MAZterXP/testwolf/README.md

   All these little changes cause an estimated 10 to 33 percent decrease in frame rate.
 There might be slightly more efficient methods, but there will always be a memory tradeoff (and we are also constrained by the conventional memory limit).
 Since I'm still discovering more bugs in the classic code that need fixing, that takes priority over optimization for now.

+- ### What does the ^ symbol in the completion stats/automap mean?

+  The ^ indicates that there are more kills/secrets/treasures on the level but they are currently inaccessible.
+When you get a key or push a secret door that makes more items accessible, the counts increase, and eventually the ^ disappears when everything is accessible.
+The ^ will not disappear in E2M8, E3M10 and E6M10 by the way, because of map bugs and/or ghosts that can not be killed.

 - ### Why are keys marked as treasure in the automap?
 And why is the silver key marked as gold?

   The color gold/brown is used in the automap to denote "map completion" bonuses.
 This includes all treasure, keys, and the Spear.
 All other bonuses are colored blue.
 If the silver key was colored blue or gray (the two closest colors to silver in the 16-color automap palette), it would become too hard to distinguish it from the rest of the map; it's generally easier to just "look for everything that's gold and pick it up".
 Besides, in practice, the actual color of the key does not matter in Wolf3D since the locked doors don't actually indicate their key color, unlike in Doom.